 6. Towards a single thought: the party is over.
 The negation of the other and the construction of dogma.

 8. The migratory flows towards the American continent.
-Life experiences and testimonies.
-Communities and inheritance
+Acculturation, integration and miscegenation.

 12. Theories on interculturality and multiculturalism.
-End-of-century debates on cultural relativism
+Debates on cultural relativism